-If someone is interested in making a confidential report please contact the Director of the Wellness Center at the Wellness Office Choate Campus, Room 118 or (716) 827-2412.
-The Director of the Wellness Center will report aggregate data each year to the Title IX Coordinator who will include the information in the annual disclose of crime statistics.
+If someone is interested in making a confidential report please contact the VP of Enrollment and Student Affairs at the Wellness Office Choate Campus, Room 118 or (716) 827-2412.
+The VP of Enrollment and Student Affairs will report aggregate data each year to the Title IX Coordinator who will include the information in the annual disclose of crime statistics.